Winterberry Beanie – unisex hat

 I designed the Winterberry beanie during our summer heatwave!
-Richard was working away for a week and because it was the school holidays we rented a house and all went with him.
+Richard (my hubby) was working away for a week and because it was the school holidays we rented a house and all went with him.
 It was too hot to take our great dane, Hugo, anywhere during the day while he was at work so Jorja and I stayed in the house and sat on the patio reading and crocheting together.

 It was on the hottest day of the year that I started designing a winter beanie.

 As always you can get the pdf pattern for the Winterberry Beanie in any of my shops.

 Winterberry Beanie Pattern Specifics